 As an exchange, guest and credit student - click here!

 - 15 ECTS

 - During the exam the students must produce a referee report of a research paper or manuscript not known to the students beforehand.

 To be allowed to the final exam the student must fulfill the following requirements:

-1) the student has satisfactorily presented at least two seminars to fellow students during the course
+1) satisfactorily presented at least two seminars to fellow students during the course

-2) has participated actively with relevant questions/comments in at least 80% of the sessions
+2) actively participated with relevant questions and comments in at least 80% of the sessions

-3) has individually prepared 3 referee reports and participated in peer reviewing of referee reports.
+3) individually prepared three referee reports and participated in peer reviewing of referee reports

 - Only certain aids allowed

 - 7-point grading scale